+There are hundreds of conditions that can qualify.
+The SSA has a complete list of impairments that you can double-check with to ensure your condition qualifies.
 But even if your condition is not on the SSA’s list, you may still be entitled to SSD benefits.
 However, you may have to present even more evidence to convince the SSA that your health condition counts as a disability that has kept you from working.

 Yes.
-You shouldn’t give up if your SSD application is denied.
-Denials are extremely common, and the appeals process gives you a second chance to get benefits.
+You shouldn’t give up if your SSD application gets denied.
+Denials are widespread, and the appeals process gives you a second chance to get benefits.
 In fact, we often find that it is easier to win approval on appeal than with an initial application.

 A judge may understand the law more thoroughly and may be more willing to grant benefits if your case is controversial or doesn’t fit the typical mold.
-These appeals do take time, however, and while you are waiting you will not receive benefits.
-This is why we believe it is important to get a lawyer on your side sooner rather than later.
+However, these appeals do take time, and while you are waiting, you will not receive benefits.
+This is why we believe it is vital to get a Social Security disability attorney in Albany on your side sooner rather than later.

 We Charge No Fees Upfront

 We never charge our clients with any legal fees upfront.
 We also don’t charge for any hidden fees or use shady business practices.
 Our goal is to help you get the money you need.
 The last thing we want is to be another source of financial stress in your life.
 If we can’t help you get your SSD benefits, you owe us nothing in return for our services.

 Talk to an Albany Social Security Disability Attorney for Free